MicrosoftDocs/power-automate-docs/articles/minit/custom-metrics-how-to.md

 # Custom metrics calculation methods

-This documentation is intended for users who are already familiar with the basic functionality of minit and understand the basics of process mining.

-This series does not serve as a reference manual for individual custom metrics operations but offers a methodical introduction to the calculation methods after which the attentive user will be able to correctly define the desired calculation scope.
+This article is for users who are already familiar with the basic functionality of minit and understand the basics of process mining.
+It offers a methodical introduction to the calculation methods after which you'll be able to define the desired calculation scope.

 ## Metrics in minit

-Minit desktop application offers a wide set of predefined - standard metrics - for example, number of events, number of cases, average duration of cases, number of variants, and so on.
-These metrics may be separated in two basic groups: ​
+Minit offers a wide set of predefined standard metrics (for example, number of events, number of cases, average duration of cases, number of variants, and more).
+These metrics might be separated in two basic groups: ​

 - **Aggregated metrics:** Most common result.
 Display calculated values grouped by selected context across minit.